 Although MCE is not allowed to sell our products or services to the public, under the Prison Industry Enhancement Program (PIE), we are permitted by the United States Bureau of Justice Assistance to enter into partnerships with the private industry.

 In fiscal year 2013, Maryland Correctional Enterprises had unaudited revenues in excess of $50.8 million and employed 2,038 inmate workers.
 We provided over 2.9 million hours of inmate employment/training and touched the lives of 3,183 inmates.
 MCE is currently ranked among the top 10 prison industry programs in the United States; ranking 9th in regards to total revenues generated and 6th in the number of inmates employed.

 MCE achieved American Correctional Association (ACA) compliance scoring 100% in 2009 and also reaccreditation in 2012 with a perfect score while being audited on 80 standards.
 This value of national accreditation allows us to continue to improve our systems and processes to enhance both our product and service quality.
 Accreditation verifies that MCE operates at the highest levels of professionalism and standards of care for our inmate workers and employees.

 We are involved in taking steps today for a greener tomorrow by growing and planting bay grasses to help restore the Chesapeake Bay along with the building of oyster cages that will help purify the water.
-Our inmate employees plant trees through out the State including several areas of Antietam Battlefield along with the new Inter County Connector located in Montgomery County.
-We also tend to 45 acres of field crops and apple orchards in Hagerstown, MD.
+Our inmate employees have planted trees through out the State including several areas of Antietam Battlefield along with the Inter County Connector located in Montgomery County.
+We have also tended to 45 acres of field crops and apple orchards in Hagerstown, MD.
 For more information, please refer to our "green" programs.